prasanna2006I/Ex.No.2/README.md

 Deliverables:
 A comparison table outlining the performance of each platform (ChatGPT, Claude, Bard, Cohere Command, and Meta) based on accuracy, clarity, depth, and relevance of responses.
 A final report summarizing the findings of the experiment, including recommendations on the most suitable AI platform for different use cases based on performance and user

-### Output:
-# EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization

-## AIM
-To evaluate and compare the effectiveness of prompting techniques (zero-shot, few-shot, chain-of-thought, role-based) across different AI platforms (e.g., ChatGPT, Gemini, Claude, Copilot) in a specific task: text summarization.

-## SCENARIO:
-You are part of a content curation team for an educational platform that delivers quick summaries of research papers to undergraduate students.
-Your task is to summarize a 500-word technical article on "The Basics of Blockchain Technology" using multiple AI platforms and prompting strategies.

-Your goal is to determine which combination of prompting technique + platform provides the best summary in terms of:

-Accuracy

-Coherence

-Simplicity

-Speed

-User experience

 ## OUTPUT